THE BIBLICAL INTERPRETATION OF THE

 Hebrew

 The Hebrew letter Samech means “to support, to prop, aid, assist, lean upon, equality, circle, wedding band.”
 Can also imply to embrace, or hug someone.
-The meaning of the letter Samech corresponds perfectly with the meaning of the Hebrew name for Gemini which is Thaumim, meaning “to be coupled together, united.”
-The number 60 relates to the age Isaac was when the twins Esau and Jacob were born unto him through Rebecca.
-(Gen. 25:26)
+The meaning of the letter Samech aligns perfectly with the Hebrew name for Gemini, Thaumim, which means “to be coupled together, united.”
+The number 60 connects to Isaac’s age when his twin sons, Esau and Jacob, were born through Rebecca (Gen. 25:26).

-The Gemini Twins are referred to in the book of Acts where Paul, the Apostle to the Gentiles, sets sail under the Sign of Castor and Pollux on his final journey to Rome.
+The Gemini Twins are referred to in the book of Acts where Paul, the Apostle to the Gentiles, sets sail to Rome.
 He boards a ship from Alexandria, “whose sign(or figure head) was Castor and Pollux.”
 (Acts 28:11).

-I find it significant that the Holy Spirit chose to inspire the writer of the book of Acts to include the sign of Gemini that was on the bow of the ship taking the Apostle Paul to Rome where he would be preaching the gospel to the Gentiles.
-(See Acts 28:28).
+It is significant that the Holy Spirit led the writer of Acts to mention the sign of Gemini on the ship carrying Paul to Rome, where he would proclaim the gospel to the Gentiles (Acts 28:28).
+This detail highlights the broader shift in Yahushua’s plan—bringing unity between the Jews and Gentiles in the faith.

-Another interesting observation is that throughout Paul’s journey to Rome there is a recurrence of the number “three”.
-Seven times this number is mentioned.
-The reason why I find this significant is because the sign of Gemini corresponds to the “third” month of the Hebrew year, Sivan.
-Thus the number three may be an indication linking the sign of Gemini to this story involving the preaching of the gospel to the Gentiles.
+Another interesting observation in Paul’s journey to Rome is the repeated mention of the number three—appearing seven times.
+This is significant because Gemini corresponds to the third month of the Hebrew year, Sivan.
+The recurrence of this number may symbolically connect the sign of Gemini to this pivotal moment when the gospel was brought to the Gentiles.

 “…without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us.”
 (Eph.
 2:12-14)